prachipatil7/RetroUIMaker/demos/render-content-hiding-existing-page-extension/initial_chrome_extension/README.md

 1. Open Chrome and navigate to `chrome://extensions/`
 2. Enable "Developer mode" in the top right
-3. Click "Load unpacked" and select the `jank_chrome_extension` folder
+3. Click "Load unpacked" and select the `initial_chrome_extension` folder
 4. The extension will be active on all websites

 ## Usage